This article is the first in a series on “Testing Serverless Applications” based on lessons I’m teaching in the upcoming Serverless Testing Workshop.

 Many of these answers will be specific to your organisational and functional requirements.
 But the good news with serverless applications on AWS is that there are general patterns for testing common use cases based on the AWS services being used that you can use to inform your decisions.

-If you’re interested in learning more about these patterns, I will be covering several of them in the 4-week Serverless Testing Workshop, starting on November 2nd, 2020.
-The workshop will be a mixture of self-paced video lessons alongside weekly live group sessions where you will join me and other engineers to discuss and work through different testing scenarios.
-If you sign up by October 28th you’ll get a 25% earlybird discount.
+If you’re interested in learning more about these patterns, I cover several of them in the 4-week Serverless Testing Workshop.
+The workshop is a mixture of self-paced video lessons alongside weekly live group sessions where you will join me and other engineers to discuss and work through different testing scenarios.

 Other articles you might enjoy: